Teaching-myself-Godot/rewriting-zelia-tutorial/day-5.md

 #### Refactor early.

 The code is cluttering up already.
-Also, we have not made us of our somewhat artificial separation between `set_movement_state` and `handle_movement_state` yet.
+Also, we have not made use of our somewhat artificial separation between `set_movement_state` and `handle_movement_state` yet.

 That separation was supposed to make the code easier to reason about, So now apply the following early '_incisions_' >:)